We are a network of leaders committed to building an equitable future.

 Jennifer began her career in the education sector.
 As executive director of Ohio College Access Network, she led a network of community-based programs focused on improving access to and attainment of postsecondary education.

-Jennifer serves as a PolicyLink Ambassador for Health Equity, a LEAP Ambassador and a board member at Raising A Reader.
+Jennifer serves as a PolicyLink Ambassador for Health Equity, a LEAP Ambassador, a board member at Raising A Reader and a member of the Cincinnati Business Courier Leadership Trust.
 She was also invited to help launch the Weave Movement at the Aspen Institute.

 Jennifer has been named a YWCA of Greater Cincinnati Rising Star and a Cincinnati Business Courier Forty Under 40.
 She is a graduate of United Way of Greater Cincinnati’s Volunteer Leadership Development Program, the Billions Institute Skid Row School for Large-Scale Change and the Cincinnati Chamber of Commerce Women Excel Leadership Program.